Reverse Engineering Approach to Quantum Electrodynamics: Two-particle state space and the fine-structure constant

+The way in which $\omega^2$ is presented in equation (\ref{1-8d}) indicates that only the ratio of the infinitesimal volume element $d\omega_{\mathbf{p_1},\mathbf{p_2}}$ to the infinitesimal volume element $d^5{\mathbf{p}}$ needs to be determined.
+Therefore, we are free to map both parameter spaces onto, for example, a finite (bounded) parameter space, before we perform the calculation of $\omega^2$, provided that this mapping does not change the ratio of the infinitesimal volume elements.

+Based on equation (\ref{1-8d}), $\omega^2$ can be understood as a weight factor that weights the contribution of a single product state to an irreducible two-particle state.
+In the following, we will therefore refer to $\omega^2$ as ``weight factor''.
+Because of the relativistic covariance of the $S$ matrix, $\omega^2$ does not depend on the frame of reference.

-When inserting the weight factor $\omega^2$ into (\ref{1-7}), we notice that in the same position the square of the empirical electromagnetic coupling constant $e$, i.e. the fine-structure constant $\alpha$, is inserted ``by hand" to reproduce the experi\-mental data.
-Hence, after we have inserted the empirical value of $\alpha$, we cannot, in addition, insert the calculated weight factor without affecting the calculated transition amplitudes.
-This conflict is solved, if $\alpha$ and the weight factor $\omega^2$, associated with the two-electron state space, are one and the same.
+After having calculated $\omega^2$, we will try to insert $\omega^2$ into integral (\ref{1-7}), to give this expression the consistent structure of a projection operator.
+However, when inserting $\omega^2$, we notice that in the same position, the square of the empirical electromagnetic coupling constant $e$, i.e., the fine-structure constant $\alpha$, is also inserted ``by hand'' to reproduce the experimental data.
+Hence, after having inserted the empirical value of $\alpha$, we cannot, in addition, insert the calculated weight factor without affecting the calculated transition amplitudes.
+This conflict is resolved if $\alpha$ and the weight factor $\omega^2$ associated with the two-electron state space are one and the same.

-Under this premise, we should be able to identify the two-particle state space of e-e-scattering, by starting from some promising state spaces, calculating the numerical value of $\omega^2$ and comparing it to the experimentally determined value of $\alpha$.
-When we find a coincidence
+Under this premise, the calculation of $\omega^2$ takes on an entirely new significance: We should be able to identify the correct two-particle state space of $e$--$e$ scattering by selecting a promising state space, calculating the numerical value of $\omega^2$, and comparing it to the experimentally determined value of $\alpha$.
+If we find that the two coincide, i.e.,

-we can be pretty sure that we have found the correct two-particle state space of e-e-scattering.
+we can consider this as experimental evidence that we have found the correct two-particle state space.

-Now let us see, how this idea can be put into practice.
+Now let us see how this idea can be put into practice.

-A first conclusion is that the physical two-electron state space cannot be identical to the two-electron product space, because the latter has an associated weight factor of 1, which is different from $\alpha$ by two orders of magnitude.